corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 #### State Manager Databases

 Corda requires one or more PostgreSQL database instances for persisting different state types.
 These are referred to as state manager databases.
-Multiple Corda workers use, and sometimes share, these database instances and so, to improve both performance and scalability, we recommend deploying separate and isolated instances for each state type.
+Multiple Corda workers use, and sometimes share, these database instances and so, to improve both performance and scalability, R3 recommends deploying separate and isolated instances for each state type.
 If not possible due to cost restrictions, consider at least isolating the following state types in production environments:

 * Flow Mapping